Huntington Library: Research

 Researchers over age 18 may use the Library's reading rooms to consult the collection upon establishing a research need that requires the use of The Huntington's collections, identifying specific materials, and presenting the required form(s) of identification at orientation.
 Through a rigorous peer-review program, the institution awards approximately 150 grants to scholars in the fields of history, literature, art, and the history of science, medicine, and technology.
 The Huntington also hosts numerous scholarly events, lectures, conferences, and workshops.

 In September 1991, then-director William A. Moffett announced that the library's photographic archive of the Dead Sea Scrolls would be available to all qualified scholars, not just those approved by the international team of editors that had so long limited access to a chosen few.
 The collection consists of 3,000 photographs of all the original scrolls.

 Through a partnership with the University of Southern California, the library has established two research centers: the USC-Huntington Early Modern Studies Institute and the Huntington-USC Institute on California and the West.

+From 2005-2017, American theatre director Louis Fantasia served as director of Shakespeare at the Huntington, conducting workshops on classical performance studies.